Roam-native

 - target: a

-that specifies the target text to find in the node content
+string that specifies the target text to find in the node content

 has attribute